 Walker Group will now be able to take the application to the next stage of the process, which is to have the science tested through an environmental impact assessment.

 The project will require innovative design, engineering, sustainability and environmental responses to deliver a world class gateway that will better connect residents and visitors to the diverse coastal experiences and natural attractions of Moreton Bay and North Stradbroke Island.

-The project will now be assessed under the Commonwealth Environment Protection and Biodiversity Conservation Act for a decision.
+The project will now be assessed under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) for a decision.

 Opportunities to supply goods and services